Inmate Phone Service

 - Visitors will be allowed to visit only 1 inmate per visit.

 - All visitors must wear a full shirt.
 No tank tops, see-through, or low-cut shirts are allowed.

-- All visitors must remained fully clothed - violation of this rule will result in termination of the visit and immediate suspension of visitation privileges.
+- All visitors must remained fully clothed.
+No sexually suggestive behavior.
+Violation of this rule will result in termination of the visit and immediate suspension of visitation privileges.

 - Nothing may be shown to the camera, including photographs.